Hippopotm/are-you-justaguy/README.md

 2. **Click "Launch App"** to open the game inline within the Reddit post
 3. **Game starts immediately** - No splash screen, first scenario loads instantly with all data
 4. **Check the header** - Shows game title, your streak badge (🔥 Day N), and current leaderboard leader (🏆 Best: username)
-5. **See your Trash Meter** - Always visible at top with your real Reddit avatar (56×56px) showing your overall average
+5. **See your Trash Meter** - Always visible at top with your real Reddit avatar (40×40px) bouncing above the progress bar
-6. **View leaderboard avatars** - Other players' real Reddit avatars (36×36px) positioned along the progress bar at their score percentages
+6. **View leaderboard avatars** - Other players' real Reddit avatars (26×26px) positioned along the progress bar at their score percentages
-7. **Notice the tier anchors** - Emoji indicators (💀🙈😬😎🦸‍♂️) below the progress bar show the scoring tiers
+7. **Notice the tier anchors** - Emoji indicators (💀🙈😬😎🦸‍♂️) with descriptive labels below the progress bar show the scoring tiers

 ### During Gameplay
 1. **Read the scenario** - First-person confessional stories about realistic social situations